alefabris/efficienza-lavoro-muscolare/README.md

 **Figure 5**: Scatter plot between **Body Mass** and **Heat Output** variables.
 The least squares line is in red.

 From Figure 5, there doesn't seem to be any systematic trends, and there doesn't appear to be a relationship between the **Body Mass** and **Heat Output** variables.
-The non-parametric Spearman correlation index further confirms that there is no correlation between the two variables (\( \rho \) = 0.2611258, p-value = 0.2178).
+The non-parametric Spearman correlation index further confirms that there is no correlation between the two variables ($\rho$ = 0.2611258, p-value = 0.2178).

 #### Work Level vs Heat Output